 3. Find an investor — or even better, an angel investor.

-Or you could try to find an angel investor.
-An angel investor is a person who helps finance an idea or business plan.
-They may be one of your restaurant mentors.
-Or they may simply be a friend of a friend inspired by your story.
+Or, you could try to find an angel investor.
+An angel investor is a person who helps finance an idea or business plan due to one primary reason: they believe in your vision.

 4. Get creative with crowdfunding.

 Many restaurateurs have started their second or third locations through crowdfunding sites like Kickstarter, Indiegogo, GoFundMe, and AngelList.
 If you already have customers who know and love your brand, why not ask them to spend a few bucks to fund your next location?
 In return, they can receive a gift card, a tote bag, some swag - you name it.